GorillaIT/SAML2/README.md

-# DigiD - SAML2 Single sign-on
+# DigiD / Routeringsvoorziening - SAML2 Single sign-on
 Fork of SAML2 owin library originally compatible with Shibboleth.
-This fork is developed to be compatible with the Dutch DigiD.
+This fork is developed to be compatible with the Dutch DigiD and  Routeringsvoorziening.

 ## Configuring Owin